binkley/readonly-orm-kt/README.md

-# An example read-only ORM in Kotlin
+# An example custom read-only ORM in Kotlin

 ## License